 How to Cook Jackfruit: Everything you need to know about buying, cutting, and preparing Jackfruit.Tweet This

-With the precipitous rise of vegetarianism and veganism, the jackfruit trajectory is climbing up, up, up.
+With the precipitous rise of vegetarianism and veganism, the popularity of jackfruit is climbing up, up, up.
 Robert Schueller is the head of marketing at Melissa’s Produce, a specialty produce company, and he has noted the upwards trend of jackfruit for several years now.
 He says it was about 5 years ago that the fruit started to really take off when vegetarians and vegans found out how this fruit could be used as a ‘meat substitute’.

 Jackfruit is popping up on menus all over.
 Yes, certainly at the increasing number of vegan and vegetarian restaurants across the country, but it’s also being incorporated into dishes at some more mainstream establishments.